Spain : Safety by CitySpain - safety as a country

 Generally speaking, the closest a neighborhood is to the city center – the better.

-Security is felt verywhere, with the exception of a street or two (San Francisco, and Las Cortes, where traditionally the low-level prostitution trade was placed), especially at late hours in the night.
+Security is felt everywhere, except a street or two (San Francisco, and Las Cortes, where traditionally the low-level prostitution trade was placed), especially at late hours in the night.

 During these last years, concerns for granting safety and freedom to women from sex abuse have grown in the media and among people in general up to becoming a top concern.

-Unfortunately, this kind of faults are still too common, especially when in crowds at festivals.
+Unfortunately, this kind of fault is still too common, especially when in crowds at festivals.
 However, violent crime is very rare everywhere in the Basque Country.

-- Currency - Euro is the official currency in Bilbao.
+Euro is the official currency in Bilbao.
 ATMs are widely available throughout the city, and credit cards accepted in most establishments such as hotels and restaurants.
-Allow yourself a budged of around 150e per day, including accommodation.
+Allow yourself a budget of around 150e per day, including accommodation.

-- Travel Insurance - Just like anywhere else, we recommend getting travel insurance when traveling to Bilbao, since it covers not only medical problems, but also theft and loss of valuables.
+Just like anywhere else, we recommend getting travel insurance when traveling to Bilbao, since it covers not only medical problems but also theft and loss of valuables.

 Bilbao Weather Averages (Temperatures)